-A little while ago I got to spend a week in London.
-A beautiful city steeped in history and tradition.
-I spent most of my time meeting with customers and prospects and had a chance to attend the European SiriusDecisions Summit; a two-day event focused on helping B2B Sales, Marketing, and Product leaders grow their business through market research and operational frameworks.
+A little while ago I got to spend a week in London at the European SiriusDecisions Summit; a two-day event focused on helping B2B Sales, Marketing, and Product leaders grow their business through market research and operational frameworks.

-The sessions were jammed packed full of content geared towards helping organizations understand how to achieve best-in-class results.
-But despite all the insights and presentations, the thing I remembered most was a conversation I had with a marketing leader at the event.
-In our chat about prospecting and sales execution, he told me a story about a rep from his company who, in an effort to reach a decision-maker and close a deal at month-end, decided to FaceTime his customer while on vacation.
+One of the most memorable experiences there came in the form of a conversation with a senior marketing leader about prospecting and sales execution.
+He told me a story about a rep from his company who, in an effort to reach a decision-maker and close a deal at month-end, decided to FaceTime his customer while on vacation.
 “What do you think about that?” he asked.
 I have to admit my initial reaction was viscerally negative, but then, something strange happened.